Orthotics and insoles for plantar fasciitis: Do they help, and are they worth it?

 If your heel pain was caused by a lack of stability or control in your ankle and foot, then these unsupportive insoles will not really make much of a difference.
 You may be better off trying a more supportive insole that has heel cushioning built into it.

-- Prefabricated insoles
+- Prefabricated insoles or orthotics

 - Custom insoles or rigid functional orthotics